gerryyang/mac-utils/tools/VPS/jekyll/my-jekyll-project/_posts/2021-06-04-using-go-modules.markdown

 With Go modules, versions are referenced with semantic version tags.
 A semantic version has three parts: `major`, `minor`, and `patch`.
 For example, for `v0.1.2`, the major version is 0, the minor version is 1, and the patch version is 2.
 Let's walk through a couple minor version upgrades.
 In the next section, we’ll consider a major version upgrade.

-From the output of go list -m all, we can see we're using an untagged version of golang.org/x/text.
+From the output of `go list -m all`, we can see we're using an untagged version of golang.org/x/text.
 Let's upgrade to the latest tagged version and test that everything still works:

 ```
 $ go list -m all